Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/experience-platform-events.md

 public interface Property {

     /**
-     * Serialize this {@code Property} object to a map that is equivalent of its XDM schema.
+     * Serialize this {@code Property} object to a map with the same format as its XDM schema.
      * @return XDM-formatted map of this {@code Property} object.
      */
     Map<String, Object> serializeToXdm();